koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/01_ai_agents_introduction.typ

 = Introduction to AI Agents

-Artificial Intelligence (AI) agents represent a significant advancement over traditional software agents, integrating machine learning, natural language processing and sophisticated decision-making capabilities.
-These enhancements enable AI agents to operate effectively in complex, uncertain environments with minimal human intervention.
+Artificial Intelligence (AI) agents are software systems that incorporate machine learning, natural language processing, and decision-making capabilities.
+These features allow AI agents to operate in complex and uncertain environments with reduced human intervention.

-Unlike conventional software agents that rely on predetermined scripts and decisions, AI agents utilize advanced techniques such as neural networks, reinforcement learning and large language models.
-These technologies enable them to exhibit intelligent behavior that can learn, adapt and evolve over time.
-As a result, AI agents are transforming a wide range of domains, including robotics, autonomous systems, natural language processing, game development, financial trading, healthcare diagnostics and complex multi-agent ecosystems.
+While AI agents offer new possibilities for automation and problem-solving, their effectiveness depends on careful design, appropriate training and clear understanding of their limitations.
+They are tools that can support or enhance human work, but they require oversight and thoughtful integration into existing processes.

 == AI Agents as Practical Task Automation Tools

-Over the course of the years, AI agents have evolved from experimental research prototypes into powerful, fully autonomous systems capable of scoping, planning and executing complex projects using a wide array of integrated tools, with minimal human oversight.
-These agents represent a leap beyond traditional automation, functioning as intelligent collaborators that can reason, adapt and act independently.
+Over the course of the years, AI agents have evolved from experimental research prototypes into powerful, highly capable systems capable of scoping, planning and executing complex projects using a wide array of integrated tools, with minimal human oversight.
+These agents represent a significant advancement beyond traditional automation, functioning as intelligent collaborators that can reason, adapt and act independently.

 === Contemporary AI Agent Applications for Task Automation